-There are several species of wild rabbits—most are called cottontail rabbits—who, between them, live across most of North America.
+There are several species of wild rabbits—most are Eastern cottontail rabbits—who live across most of North America.
 Cottontails like to live at the edges of open areas.
 In fact, they are rarely found in dense forests or open grassland.

-This love of edges means they love our suburbs.
-Yards, parks, playgrounds, and office parks, often with small natural buffers in between, have lots of edges between small areas of different habitats that rabbits love.
+Their love of edges means they love our suburbs.
+Yards, parks, playgrounds and office parks, often with small natural buffers in between, have lots of edges between small areas of different habitats that rabbits love.

 Here today, gone tomorrow is one way to describe rabbits in suburbia.
 Given the many predators who make meals of rabbits, their populations can rise and fall dramatically over the course of a year.
 Sometimes, by doing nothing and letting nature take its own course, the homeowner sees the same result as they might from trying to "control" rabbits.

 Adult wild rabbits eat clover, grass and other plants, as well as twigs and even bark, if other food sources are scarce.
 Gardeners may find that rabbits nibble their flower and vegetable plants in spring and summer and the bark of fruit and ornamental trees and shrubs in the fall and winter.

 Baby rabbits (kits) will nurse (drink their mother’s milk) during the first few weeks of life and then transition to greens.
 If you are lucky enough to witness a kit nursing (from a respectful distance), they kick their little legs with joy.

 Interestingly, rabbits will excrete, eat and re-digest their own droppings to obtain the maximum amount of nutrients.